 Cushion.
 The Nike PG 2.5 has an 11-mm-thick Zoom unit at the forefoot.
 This unit is not at all topped or lined underneath with foam; the wearer really steps on and is propelled by the actual Zoom unit.
 The heel has a cored-out foam at the heel to provide the necessary cushioning.

-Length and Width.
+Length and width.
 There are not too many details regarding the fit of the Nike PG 2.5.
-If at all possible, it is best for new buyers to try this shoe in local stores before making online purchases.
+If at all possible, new buyers should try this shoe in local stores before making online purchases.
 If this is not feasible, then getting their true Nike sizes is probably the safest way to go.

 The Nike PG 2.5 pretty much uses the same materials as the PG2.
 Its upper is made of mesh that ensures high levels of breathability.
 The inner sleeve is generously padded to provide next-to-skin comfort.